zainforbjs/cfwheels/docker/README.md

 Once the Databases are running, the Commandbox images will start.
 URL Rewriting is included by default.
 Note we're not using Commandbox's default, as we need Wheels-specific rewrites

 ### Datasources
 Each database type is added as a datasource via `CFConfig.json` files.
 But there are different version of `CFConfig.json` for each flavor of engine.
 All engines get a copy of `wheelstestdb` which defaults to MySQL if no DB is sprecified.
 Additioanlly, all engines get a copy of `wheelstestdb_mysql`, `wheelstestdb_sqlserver`, and `wheelstestdb_postgres`.
-Please note, that due to a driver change between Adobe ColdFusion 2016 and 2018 the actual specification of `wheelstestdb_sqlserver` between those two engines are different Lastly, the Lucee engine gets and additional datasource `wheelstestdb_h2` for testing against the built in H2 Database.
+Lastly, the Lucee engine gets an additional datasource `wheelstestdb_h2` for testing against the built in H2 Database.

 - `wheelstestdb` - Defaults to mySQL
 - `wheelstestdb_mysql` MySQL